André Ayew: Senior

 On 2 June 2014, Ayew was named in Ghana's squad for the World Cup.
 In the team's opening match, he scored an 82nd minute equalising goal against the United States in an eventual 2–1 defeat.
 He then scored the Black Stars' first goal in a 2–2 draw with Germany in their second group match.

 On 19 January 2015, Ayew scored Ghana's first goal of the 2015 Africa Cup of Nations in a 2–1 loss to Senegal.

 Ayew is currently the captain of the Black Stars.
 On 3 January 2022, Ayew was named in Ghana's 28-man final squad for the delayed 2021 Africa Cup of Nations.
 Ghana lost their first match at the tournament against Morocco, which Ayew played the full 90 minutes.
 He would however score a goal in Ghana's second group game, a 1–1 draw against Gabon.
 In Ghana's third game Ayew was sent off during the course of an unexpected 3–2 defeat to the Comoros, with Ghana finishing bottom of their group of four.

 Ayew helped Ghana qualify for the 2022 World Cup, where they were placed in Group H. His participation at the tournament made Ayew the only Ghanaian player to feature at the nation's last three World Cups.
 In Ghana's first game of the group stage, Ayew scored his side's first goal of the competition, equalizing in the 73rd minute to bring the score to 1–1 during the course of an eventual 3–2 defeat against Portugal.
 Following a 3–2 victory over South Korea, Ghana required a win or draw in their final group match against Uruguay to advance, and were awarded an early penalty, taken by Ayew.
 However, Ayew would see his attempt saved, and Uruguay went on to score twice in the first half.
 At half-time, Ayew and his brother Jordan were both substituted, but the scoreline finished unchanged at 2–0, to send Ghana home in fourth place in their group.

 Personal life

 Ayew was born in Seclin, a commune in the arrondissement of Lille, to Ghanaian parents.
-His grandfather from his mother Maha's side, Alhaji A.A.
+He holds both French and Ghanaian nationalities.
+His maternal grandfather Alhaji A.A.
 Khadir, is Lebanese.
 Ayew comes from a family of footballers.
 His father, Abedi Pele, was a professional footballer and was playing for Lille at the time of his birth.
 He is the nephew of Kwame Ayew and Sola Ayew, both of whom are former international footballers.
 Ayew also has two brothers who are professional footballers; Ibrahim and Jordan, and a sister, Imani.
-Jordan currently plays for Crystal Palace and Ibrahim currently plays for Europa in Gibraltar.
+Jordan currently plays for Leicester City and Ibrahim currently plays for Lincoln Red Imps F.C. in Gibraltar.

 He is a practising Muslim.
+Ayew married his long-term girlfriend, Yvonne, with whom he has a son.